 Madame Der-Boghossian Parker is a French-born citizen who lived in Provence.
 She teaches private French lessons, tutors French, and holds French cooking classes.

 David Parrish, B.M.E., M.M.E.-music education, M.F.A.-humanities, is a retired music and humanities teacher.
 He taught choral music and served as Music Coordinator for TCAPS.

-Eric Patterson is the chef/owner of The Cook’s House on Front Street specializing in local sustainable cuisine.
+Eric Patterson is the chef/owner of The Cooks’ House on Front Street specializing in local sustainable cuisine.
 He was the chef at Andre’s French Restaurant in Las Vegas prior to moving to Traverse City.

 Maggie Quinn, M.A.-clothing and textiles, B.A.-home economics, is a certified personal trainer and a certified Jacki Sorensen aerobics instructor.
 She also has extensive experience in quilt making and design.

 Michael Robold, M.A., CYT, has been teaching yoga since 2002, after assisting in classes for 15 years.
 He teaches for NMC and co-directs Yoga for Health Education, Center for Conscious Living, in TC.